-What exactly is an emulsion?
-At its most basic, it's what you get when you force two things that don't easily mix to form a homogeneous mixture.
+At its most basic, an emulsion is what you get when you force two things that don't easily mix to form a homogeneous mixture.
 In cooking, this most often occurs with oil and water (and for all intents and purposes, vinegar or lemon juice can be considered water, as it behaves in the same way).
 Put them in a container together, stir them up, and eventually, like cats and dogs, they will separate and stick with their own kind.

 There are a couple of ways around this.

 The first is to disperse one of the two—the oil, say—into fine enough droplets that water can completely surround it.
 Kind of like putting a single cat inside a ring of dogs—there's no way for it to escape and rejoin its fellow feline friends.
 A common example of this kind of emulsion is homogenized milk, in which whole milk is forced at high pressure through a fine screen, breaking up its fat molecules into individual droplets that are suspended in the watery whey.

 An easier way to form an emulsion is to add an emulsifying agent known as a surfactant.